 Copyright © 2007 - All Rights Reserved.
 Our site brings you the best indoor air and water quality solutions for your home and other indoor environments.
 We have Top Rated UV and

-HEPA Air cleaners
+HEPA Austin Air filters

 which reduce airborne and surface contaminants and also minimize the spread of bacteria, viruses and mold.
 We provide room air sanitizers, UV air filters, car air sanitizers and hard water solutions along with all natural products.
 A.M.I.
 Services is committed to our customers in providing what we feel are the best products in the industry.
 We will work constantly to improve our web site and add new and diverse products in the future.